gabrielvincent/switcharoo/CONFIGURE.md

 # CSS

-The override CSS file is located at `~/.config/hyprshell/style.css` but can be configured using the `-s` argument.
-The config is loaded at startup but is reloaded when the file changes. (unsetting styles will sometimes not work)
+The CSS file is located at `~/.config/hyprshell/style.css` but can be configured using the `-s` argument.
+The config is loaded at startup but is reloaded when the file changes. (removing styles will not work, adding or overriding styles works)

+**Some examples can be found in the [CSS Examples folder](./css-examples).**

-To generate a default override file with all possible classes and CSS variables, run the following command:
+To generate a default file with all possible classes and CSS variables, run the following command:

 ```bash
 hyprshell config generate
 ```

-The default override file can also be found in [the code](./core-lib/src/config/generate/default.css).

 GTK only supports a subset of CSS, so not all CSS properties will work.
 The supported properties are listed in the [GTK documentation](https://docs.gtk.org/gtk4/css-overview.html).